dalesgit/dalesgit.github.io/relg101-f18/presentations/hinduism-intro.md

 ## Classical Hinduism

+- Axial Age (c.
+800-200 BCE) = a time of reformation and re-evaluation around the world
+- changes took place in India, Greece, China, Mesopotamia, & Israel

+Note:
 - Transformations of thought in the Axial Age (c.
 800--200 B.C.E.) led to the re-evaluation of Vedic ritual and new ideas about the nature of human existence.
 - Deeper spiritual questions led to the examination of human nature and the possibility of an **afterlife**.
 - (*This evolution in Indian religion was roughly contemporaneous with similar developments in other civilizations, including ancient Greece, China, Mesopotamia, and Israel.*)

---
+---

+- from **cosmic maintenance** to **personal enlightenment**
+- classical Hinduism established notion of **samsara** and **transmigration of the soul**
+- **Karma**, **moksha** became  individual experiences
+- **Upanishads** were written

+Note:
 - The function of religion changed from that of **cosmic maintenance** to one of **personal enlightenment** and transformation.

-- Classical Hinduism established the central problem of human existence for Hindus &#x2013; **samsara**, the cycle of continual **transmigrations of the soul**.
+- Classical Hinduism established the central problem of human existence for Hindus **samsara**, the cycle of continual **transmigrations of the soul**.

---

 - **Karma**, even good **karma**, keeps a person bound to the cycle of transmigration.
 One path the Hindu tradition offers for the attainment of **moksha**, or ultimate release, is the path of wisdom.
 - The path of wisdom found in the Axial Age, when the most important Hindu responses to the anxieties about death and rebirth were recorded in a collection of texts called the **Upanishads**.
+The oldest of the **Upanishads** was probably composed between 800--400 B.C.E., but actually written down much later. called the **Upanishads**.
 The oldest of the **Upanishads** was probably composed between 800--400 B.C.E., but actually written down much later.
 - Modern Hinduism has had to face challenges brought by the advent of Islam and Western culture.

-Note:
 Both incursions into India have left profound and lasting imprints on Hinduism.

 ---